kunkun111/SA-Ensemble/README.md

-### Source code and datasets for the paper 'A Self-Adaptive Ensemble for User Interest Drift Learning During the Pandemic'.
+### Source code and datasets of the paper 'A Self-Adaptive Ensemble for User Interest Drift Learning During the Pandemic'.
 #### The review data have been preprocessed.